viper-adnan/Warez/README.md

 ### Google reCAPTCHA
 - [TextCaptcha](https://anonym.to/?http://textcaptcha.com/) - A privacy respecting reCAPTCHA alternative.
 - [SecureImage](https://anonym.to/?https://www.phpcaptcha.org/) - Yet another alternative to Google's reCAPTCHA system which is open source.
+- [PrivacyPass](https://anonym.to/?https://privacypass.github.io/team/) - A privacy-preserving and frustration-reducing alternative to CAPTCHAs which uses [Trust API](https://anonym.to/?https://github.com/dvorak42/trust-token-api) principles.
+A standalone API is planned.

 ### YouTube